AsunaMasuda/YayPlan/README.md

 ### Bugs
 #### Python and Database
-- In the page for creating a new event(create_new_plan.html), if users added many empty availabilities forms at the same time and remove the forms randomly, the date was not correctly updated into MongoDB collection.
-It was caused by try/except method which I used in order to check if a key for availabilities exists in the request.form MultiDict object.
-After I replaced try/except method with if/else statement, this bug was fixed.
+- In the page for creating a new event(create_new_plan.html), if users added many empty availabilities forms at the same time and remove the forms randomly, the date was not correctly updated in the MongoDB collection.
+It was caused by the try/except method which I used in order to check if a key for availabilities exists in the request.form MultiDict object.
+After I replaced the try/except method with if/else statement, this bug was fixed.

 #### JavaScript
 - In the page for registering participants(update_plan_participants.html), if a participant uses a whitespace in their name, it caused a rendering issue after clicking 'Edit' button.
 It was caused by whitespaces surrounding the selected name which was created by text() function in JavaScript used to get the text for the name from the HTML.
-This bug was fixed by using trim() function, which deletes all whitespaces before and after the selected text(in this case, the selected name).
+This bug was fixed by using the trim() function, which deletes all whitespaces before and after the selected text(in this case, the selected name).

 #### Browser Compatibility
 - Safari: The css styling for a delete button in the Modal window in restored_data.html was not working in Safari.
 It was caused by `type="button"` in the anchor tag that works as the delete button, and after deleting `type="button"` it started working as expected.

 # Deployment
 ## Local Deployment
-For local deployment, you need to have IDE such as Gitpod and you need to install those followings in your IDE:
+For local deployment, you need to have an IDE such as Gitpod and you need to install the following in your IDE:
 - Git, Python3, PIP3, MongoDB

 1. At the top of this repository, click the green button **Clone or download**.